JokeJason/pokertk/README.md

 # Getting Started with Create React App

-A simple Pokemon catalogue app, build with React, Redux-Toolkit, Material-UI and PokeAPI.
+A simple PokemonCard catalogue app, build with React, Redux-Toolkit, Material-UI and PokeAPI.

 It's a learning project following [pokedex](https://github.com/s1varam/pokedex).
 In this project, I practised following skills:
 * Use React to create View for FE